 As a business owner, you should dedicate your time and money to running and growing the company.
 Anything that distracts you from the enterprise can negatively affect your ability to reach your business goals within a specific timeframe.
 But this is exactly what happens when some dishonest entrepreneurs steal your designs, logos and other pieces of intellectual property.
 Unless you want them to get away with it, you will probably report to relevant authorities or hire a lawyer to litigate on your behalf in a court of law.
 Litigations costs can siphon huge sums of money from the business, especially where cases take a long time to complete.
 According to a study on the impact of litigation on small businesses published by the Small Business Administration, litigation can also send business owners into emotional hardship and force them to change their business plans.

-One of the toughest tasks entrepreneurs face is growing a business from a down-the-street or small-town one into a dominant, iconic brand like Apple, Nike or Coca Cola.
+One of the toughest tasks entrepreneurs face is growing a business from a garage venture into a dominant, iconic brand like Apple, Nike or Coca Cola.
 It’s doable, but it takes several years, a genuinely industry-breaking product and a consistent branding strategy.
-If you can protect and maintain your trademarks over a long period of time (think Nike’s Swoosh which has been in existence since 1971), you stand a chance of creating an iconic brand.
+If you can protect and maintain your trademarks over a long period of time (think Nike’s 'Swoosh' which has been in existence since 1971), you stand a chance of creating an iconic brand.

 Strategies for Brand Protection

-So, how can you protect your it from theft?
+So, how can you protect your brand from theft?

 Register Brand Trademarks

 Trademarks are all signs, including logos, pictures, letters and numbers, slogans, names, sounds and colors that distinguish your company from competitors.
 Register your brand trademarks with the competent authority in your country.
-In the U.S., for instance, go to the Patent and Trademark Office.
-In the UK, go to the Intellectual Property Office.
+In the U.S., for instance, go to the Patent and Trademark Office, or, if you are in the UK, go to the Intellectual Property Office.

 Copyright Your Content

-With many businesses taking their operations online, content marketing is becoming a vital growth strategy.
-As such, it is important to copyright all your content (including videos, images and written posts) to prevent plagiarists from stealing and using them as their own.
+With many businesses putting out content online, copyright infringement can become a big issue.
+As such, it is important to copyright all your content (including videos, images and written posts) to prevent plagiarists from stealing and using it as their own.